Ealing Labour 2018 – 2022: A Manifesto For The Many

-Ealing Labour has launched its manifesto ahead of the 2018 local elections taking place on Thursday, 3rd May.
+Ealing Labour launched its manifesto ahead of the 2018 local elections to deliver for the Borough by 2022 and beyond.

 The manifesto outlines our broad vision and growing ambition for the Borough, even in the most difficult of times.
 Genuinely affordable homes.
 A decent living income.
 Healthy people and thriving neighbourhoods.
 These are the priorities of the Ealing Labour Party going forward into 2018 and beyond.